Description of the Business and Financial Condition

 |Description of the Business and Financial Condition||

-Furthermore, the recessionary conditions on the global economy caused by the COVID-19 pandemic could have a material adverse effect on the Company’s business, as hospitals postpone or reduce capital purchases and overall spending.
-Although most segments of the United States economy have reopened, the effects of the COVID-19 pandemic remain intense in many areas of the country, and many public health experts continue to warn of the potential for future surges of COVID-19.
+Furthermore, recessionary conditions on the global economy caused by the COVID-19 pandemic could have a material adverse effect on the Company’s business.
+Although most segments of the United States economy have reopened, future surges of COVID-19 due to new variants could occur in the future.
 Accordingly, reinstatement of directives and mandates requiring businesses to again curtail or cease normal operations, including the postponement or cancellation of elective surgeries, remains a possibility.
-The continuing uncertainty as to whether the federal government will address the resulting fiscal condition in both the near term and long term with measures such as additional fiscal stimulus, as well as other geopolitical issues relating to the global economic slowdown, has increased domestic and global instability.
-The rapid development and fluidity of the situation preclude any prediction as to the ultimate impact COVID-19 will have on the Company’s business, financial condition, results of operation and cash flows, which will depend largely on future developments directly or indirectly relating to the duration and scope of the COVID-19 outbreak in the United States.
+Additionally, global economic and supply chain disruptions, labor shortages which may affect the Company’s ability to retain and attract new talent, and inflationary conditions caused by the COVID-19 pandemic could have a material adverse effect on the Company’s business.
+The rapid development and fluidity of the situation precludes any prediction as to the ultimate impact COVID-19 will have on the Company’s business, financial condition, results of operation and cash flows, which will depend largely on future developments directly or indirectly relating to the duration and scope of the COVID-19 outbreak in the United States.

-The Company has incurred net losses since its inception, which has resulted in a cumulative deficit at March 31, 2021 of $122 million.
-In addition, the Company’s use of cash from operations amounted to $2.1 million for the three months ended March 31, 2021 and $7.8 million for the year ended December 31, 2020.
-Since its inception, the Company has financed its operations principally from the sale of equity securities, the issuance of notes payable, product and service contracts and license arrangements.
+The Company has incurred net losses since its inception, which has resulted in a cumulative deficit at March 31, 2022 of $137.9 million.
+In addition, the Company’s use of cash from operations amounted to $4.3 million for the three months ended March 31, 2022 and $12.7 million for the year ended December 31, 2021.
+Since its inception, the Company has financed its operations principally from the sale of equity securities and the issuance of notes payable.

-In January 2020, the Company entered into a Securities Purchase Agreement (the “SPA”) with two investors (the “2020 Convertible Noteholders”) under which the Company issued an aggregate principal amount of $17.5 million of floating rate secured convertible notes (the “First Closing Notes”), resulting in proceeds, net of financing costs, and a commitment fee paid to one of the 2020 Convertible Noteholders, of approximately $16.8 million.
-From the net proceeds received from the issuance of the First Closing Notes, which have a five-year term, the Company repaid and retired the 2010 Junior Secured Notes Payable (the “2010 Secured Notes”) that otherwise would have matured in October and November 2020.
+In January 2020, the Company entered into a Securities Purchase Agreement (the “SPA”) with two investors (each, a “2020 Convertible Noteholder,” and together, the “2020 Convertible Noteholders”) under which the Company issued an aggregate principal amount of $17.5 million of floating rate secured convertible notes with a five-year term (the “First Closing Notes”), resulting in proceeds, net of financing costs and a commitment fee paid to one of the 2020 Convertible Noteholders, of approximately $16.8 million.

-See Note 5 for additional information with respect to the 2020 Secured Notes and the PPP Loan.
+See Note 5 for additional information with respect to the 2020 Secured Notes.

 As discussed in Note 7, on February 23, 2021, the Company completed a public offering of 2,127,660 shares of its common stock.
 Net proceeds from the offering were approximately $46.8 million after deducting the underwriting discounts and commissions and other estimated offering expenses payable by the Company.